The Uptown Theatre was once located at 764 Yonge St (just south of Bloor St) in downtown Toronto.

 Originally Loew’s Uptown Theatre

-Opening in 1920 and first named Loew’s Uptown Theatre, the 2,800-seat movie/vaudeville palace was owned by American motion-picture theatre pioneer, Marcus Loew.
-Mr Loew hired Thomas White Lamb, a Scottish-born American architect to design the theatre.
-Mr Lamb was known as the “king of theatres” as he has hundreds to his credit in Canada and the US including the Elgin & Wintergarden Theatres.
+Opening in 1920 and first named Loew’s Uptown Theatre, American motion-picture theatre pioneer Marcus Loew owned the 2,800-seat movie/vaudeville palace.
+Mr Loew hired Thomas White Lamb, a Scottish-born American architect, to design the theatre.
+Mr Lamb was known as the “king of theatres” as he has hundreds to his credit in Canada and the US, including the Elgin and Winter Garden Theatres.

-The original interior was that of subtle opulence.
-There was a grand medallion-style dome above the auditorium, decorative arches, elaborate plaster work, marble railings and classic columns.
+The original interior was that of subtle luxury.
+There was a grand medallion-style dome above the auditorium, decorative arches, elaborate plasterwork, marble railings and classic columns.

 Opening night was September 20, 1920.
 Marcus Loew and his guests were met at Union Station by Mayor Tommy Church that morning.
-The Mayor accompanied the party to their accommodations, the luxurious King Edward Hotel.
-Many celebrities attended opening night including stars from the theatre’s premiere movie, a silent film titled The Love Flower.
+The Mayor accompanied the party to their luxurious King Edward Hotel accommodations.
+Many celebrities attended opening night, including stars from the theatre’s premiere movie, a silent film titled The Love Flower.
 There was also an orchestra for musical accompaniment.

 A Fire & the Reopening

-In the early 1960’s, a fire damaged the beautiful theatre.
-In August 1962, the movie-house reopened with great fanfare.
-Outside, Mayor Nathan Phillips was on hand along with models and special lights.
-The remodeled theatre was modernized, and seating capacity was decreased to 2,100 to provide more leg-room to patrons.
+In the early 1960s, a fire damaged the beautiful theatre.
+In August 1962, the movie house reopened with great fanfare.
+Outside, Mayor Nathan Phillips was on hand, along with models and special lights.
+The remodelled theatre was modernized, and the seating capacity was decreased to 2,100 to provide more legroom to patrons.

 The Uptown Renos

-In 1969, the owner of the theatre, Nat Taylor, hired architects Mandel Sprachman and Marvin Giller to develop plans to sub-divide the Uptown.
+In 1969, the theatre owner, Nat Taylor, hired architects Mandel Sprachman and Marvin Giller to develop plans to subdivide the Uptown.
 Lively and colourful graphics were blended with the original luxurious design.
-The single-screen theatre was converted to a 5-screen venue.
+The single-screen theatre was converted into a 5-screen venue.
 It was one of the world’s first multiplex.

 The Closure & Collapse

 In 2001, Famous Players was ordered to make accessibility updates to the Uptown and Backstage, as well as the Eglinton theatre.
-Due to the high costs for the renovations, the company made the decision to close the theatres.
-The Uptown had been a major venue for the Toronto International Film Festival.
+Due to the high costs of the renovations, the company decided to close the theatres.
+The Uptown had been a significant venue for the Toronto International Film Festival.

 Today, only the entrance of the Uptown Theatre exists.
 It received heritage status in 2016 and is currently a Rogers store.
-Where the majority of the theatre stood, it’s now The Uptown Residences, a 48-storey condo.
+Where most of the theatre stood, it’s now The Uptown Residences, a 48-storey condo.

 Did You Know?

-- Toronto-born film producer Nat Taylor, along with his business partner Garth Drabinsky created the Cineplex Odeon Corporation in 1979.
+- Toronto-born film producer Nat Taylor and his business partner Garth Drabinsky created the Cineplex Odeon Corporation in 1979.
 The company purchased Famous Players in Canada in 2005, doubling the size of the company to over 160 theatres.

-- Mandel Sprachman is the son of Abe Sprachman who was part of the prominent architect firm of Kaplan & Sprachman.
-The duo designed many theatres in Toronto (including the Eglinton, Bloordale and Allenby) and throughout Canada from the mid 1920’s to 1960.
+- Mandel Sprachman is the son of Abe Sprachman, who was part of the prominent architect firm Kaplan & Sprachman.
+The duo designed many theatres in Toronto (including the Eglinton, Bloordale and Allenby) and throughout Canada from the mid-1920s to 1960.

 - City of Toronto Heritage Register: 764 Yonge St